 - Use a neti pot, which helps flush mucus out of the nasal passages (also known as nasal irrigation).

 - Cover your nose and blow very gently through one nostril.

 Paper tissues are the medium of choice here, rather than handkerchiefs.
 Although handkerchiefs may seem more environmentally friendly, they are breeding grounds for germs.
 Wash your hands when you're finished because germs from your nose and tissue can be easily transferred to your fingers.

 In the meantime, you may want to consider the cause of your nosy nuisance.
-Runny noses are notorious during the cold season, and can persist due to pesky allergens, reactions to seasonal change, and/or environmental irritants.
+Runny noses are notorious during the cold season, and can persist due to pesky allergens, reactions to seasonal change, stress, hormonal shifts, and/or environmental irritants.
 You may be suffering from rhinitis brought on by one of the following culprits:

 - Allergies can be caused by a multitude of irritants, both large and small.
 Common allergens that trigger rhinitis include pollen, mold, animal dander, house dust, dust mites and cockroaches, and some foods.
 Your doctor may also prescribe steroids (oral or nasal spray) and/or antihistamines if your symptoms are from allergies.
-Allergies appear after relocation? provides more information on allergies.

 - Viral infections (such as the common cold) cause swelling of the nasal membranes and production of thick, clear mucus.
 If it persists for many days and your mucus becomes yellow or green, it may have become secondarily infected by bacteria.
-You may want to check out common cold causes for an overview of the virus that causes colds.
+You may want to check out Common cold causes for an overview of the virus that causes colds.